aio-libs/aiohttp-session/docs/index.rst

       $ pip install aiohttp_session[secure]

 * :class:`~aiohttp_session.redis_storage.RedisStorage` -- stores
-  JSON-ed data into *redis*, keepeng into cookie only redis key (random UUID).
+  JSON-ed data into *redis*, keeping into cookie only redis key (random UUID).

+  Inside redis the key will be saved as COOKIENAME_VALUEOFTHECOOKIE.
+  For example if inside the browser the cookie is saved with name 'AIOHTTP_SESSION' (default option) and value e33b57c7ec6e425eb626610f811ab6ae (a random UUID) they key inside redis will be AIOHTTP_SESSION_e33b57c7ec6e425eb626610f811ab6ae.

   Requires :term:`aioredis` library::